 Many ME patients are extremely disabled.
 Not everything AIDS activists did can translate to the ME movement, but learning how they accomplished all that they did can inspire and inform our strategies.

-Start by watching this trailer.
+Watch the trailer for the movie below.
 Then make sure to check out the case study: